 True to its name, this orchestra consists solely of exceptionally talented musicians.
 They perfectly master that infectious swing, drawing their themes primarily from the fabulous Benny Goodman Quartet of the late 1930s.

-Raymond Graisier, Jean-Pierre Burkhard, Christian Gavillet, Julien Cotting
+Raymond Graisier, Jean Pierre Burkhard, Christian Gavillet, Julien Cotting

 Hailing from Hungary, the Budapest Swing orchestra is dedicated to keeping alive the jazz arrangements of the 1930s and 40s swing era.
 These musicians are all seasoned professionals, and Rive Jazzy is delighted to take advantage of their Swiss tour to bring you a world-class performance.